jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 ![Supabase is used to store viewcounts [small]](/static/post/009/supabase.png)

 To prevent constantly needing to fetch this data when I'm developing locally, I implemented a cache.
-Each viewcount fetch first checks if there isn't a local file containg the requested information.
+Each viewcount fetch first checks if there isn't a local file containing the requested information.
 With a cache maximum age set to 1 hour, this greatly reduces the amount of calls I have to make to the supabase database.

 ### Marked